university-of-york/research-it-documentation/docs/source/applications/mathematica.rst

 `Mathematica <https://www.wolfram.com/mathematica>`_ is a computational software program used in many scientific, engineering, mathematical and computing fields.
 Whilst it is possible to use `wolframscript <https://reference.wolfram.com/language/workflow/RunWolframLanguageCodeFromTheCommandLine.html>`_ on the command line, you can use the GUI on Viking and harness Viking's powerful compute nodes in the process.

-As mentioned previously, when you first log into Viking you are on one of the two ``login nodes``.
-These are for light work and simple testing so to use Mathematica on a compute node we will need to:
+As mentioned previously, when you first log into Viking you are logged into one of the two ``login nodes``.
+These are for light work and simple testing so to use ``Mathematica`` on a compute node we will need to:

 1. Log into Viking with ``X11 forwarding`` e.g. ``ssh -X viking.york.ac.uk``
 2. Request a compute node with the ``salloc`` command